DevBrunoo/WordPress-Themes-in-PHP/README.md

 These are one of the themes that I like to make for wordpress simply as a hobby, feel free if you want to contribute or download any of the themes for your site.

 You can run wordpress using software like XAMPP, which is a local server solution that includes Apache, MySQL and PHP, allowing you to run WordPress on your own machine.
-Docker is another option, which allows you to build and run application containers in different development environments.
+Docker is another option, which allows you to build and run application containers in different development environments

 ## Demonstration of applications on the front-end